Ex-Detainee Describes Torture In China's Xinjiang Re-Education Camp

 A typical day at the camp would start at 6 a.m., he says, when detainees were ordered to sing along to songs played over the camp's PA system, praising China's Communist Party.
 After breakfast in a canteen, he says they were led to classrooms, where teachers taught detainees words in Pinyin, China's Romanized writing system, alongside their Chinese-character equivalents.

-They were also given books about Lei Feng, a Chinese soldier regarded as a model of self-less devotion to communism, and were periodically quizzed by teachers on their knowledge of the "126 lies" about religion.
+They were also given books about Lei Feng, a Chinese soldier regarded as a model of selfless devotion to communism, and were periodically quizzed by teachers on their knowledge of the "126 lies" about religion.
 Instead of re-educating him, he says his experience at the camp "made me hate the government even more."

 He says nobody at his camp was beaten or tortured — just threatened.
 Samarkand was not so lucky.
 He says he was tortured after a guard ordered him to make his bed, only to mess it up and order him to do it again.
 After the fourth time, Samarkand says, he picked up the mattress and threw it at the guard.